 Take Monument Valley, an instant success game that launched in 2014.
 The game maintained a near-flawless rating for months after its release.
 But that changed when the developers released the Forgotten Shores expansion pack for an in-app purchase.
 They were quickly bombarded with a torrent of one-star reviews, which drove their rating down from nearly five stars to less than two.
 The reason?
 Two bucks was apparently too much.

-Why Great reviews = A Smashing Hit App?
+Why Great Reviews = A Smashing Hit App

 Remember Flappy Bird?
 A game with zero marketing spending that went viral, reaching #1 on the App Store.
 Their success wasn’t only because of the huge number of downloads, but because of its user reviews, reaching more than 700,000 reviews per month at one point.
-Adding great reviews to the mix enabled them to skyrocket the app stores ranks and become one of the most downloaded games ever.
+Adding great reviews to the mix enabled them to skyrocket through the app stores ranks and become one of the most downloaded games ever.

-An article by VentureBeat revealed that Zach Williams: a developer who analyzed the numbers behind the game, scraped its iTunes data and was able to find that by the time it reached #1, Flappy Bird was receiving 400 reviews per day.
-One day later, it hit 600 a day, and by the end of January 2014 it was receiving more than that per hour.
-To put these numbers into perspective, App Annie reports about 400,000 total US reviews for Candy Crush after almost a year and a half on the App Store, while Flappy Bird managed 700,000 US reviews in about a month.
+An article by VentureBeat revealed that Zach Williams, a developer who analyzed the numbers behind the game, scraped its iTunes data and was able to find that by the time it reached #1, Flappy Bird was receiving 400 reviews per day.
+One day later, it hit 600 a day, and by the end of January 2014, it was receiving more than that per hour.
+To put these numbers into perspective, App Annie reports about 400,000 total user reviews for Candy Crush after almost a year and a half on the US App Store, while Flappy Bird managed 700,000 US reviews in about a month.
 Once it hit this scale, writing extremely detailed iTunes reviews of the game became a viral phenomenon.

 Introducing the Secret Weapon: In-App Feedback